Abbey04/Data_science_part_2_2023/README.md

 Materials for [Python Programming for Data Science WOW Course](https://www.conted.ox.ac.uk/courses/python-programming-for-data-science-part-2?code=O21P656COW) - **this page will be updated as the course progresses**.

-The class workspace on **Slack** is https://pp4ds-ox.slack.com.
-I encourage you to ask questions should you have them in the Slack channel incase your classmates can help.
-Nick (your tutor; nick.day@conted.ox.ac.uk) will also check Slack and provide support where possible.
-Download Slack from: https://slack.com/get
+I recommend using the Course Chat feature or the discussion forums in Canvas, or alternatively, you're welcome to set up group chats and workspaces elsewhere (Slack, WhatsApp) etc. I encourage you to ask questions should you have them in these channels incase your classmates can help.
+Nick (your tutor; nick.day@conted.ox.ac.uk) will also check the Canvas channels and provide support where possible.

 If you do not wish to use slack you can use Canvas to contact me and other students.